What devices and OS versions are supported?

 Click here for Chrome setup instructions.

 This browser extension is primarily designed for Chromebook and monitors all activity within Google Chrome.
 This extension is not necessary if you're using Mac, Windows, or Linux.
-We instead recommend using the versions specifically designed for those products.
+We recommend using the versions specifically designed for those products.

 Linux